 To view your electronic manual, you need to use Adobe® Acrobat® Reader.
-Just insert the CD-ROM in your drive, select the Install/View User's Guide button and click Install User's Guide or View User's Guide.
+Just insert the CD-ROM in your drive and do one of the following:

+Windows: Select the Install/View User's Guide button and click Install User's Guide or View User's Guide.